-Spanning twenty-two years, A Family Portrait: Two Steps Forward, One Step Back, is an intimate visual and textual portrait of a family as it cruises along, gets clobbered by a treacherous childhood illness—Childhood Onset Schizophrenia (COS)— and then moves forward.
+A Family Portrait: Two Steps Forward, One Step Back is a twenty-two year visual and textual portrait of a family as it cruises along, gets clobbered by a treacherous childhood illness and then moves forward.

-TSF follows the Morgan Orton family from the mid-nineties to the present with photographs and an ongoing narration by its subjects.
-Amidst the quotidian of life—jobs, moves, school, family and friends—the book chronicles the wrenching and transformative experience of becoming a family that includes a severely disabled child and the enduring experience of living with all that brings.
+Amidst the quotidian of life—jobs, moves, school, family and friends—the book reveals the wrenching and transformative experience of becoming a family that includes a severely disabled child and living with all that brings.

 Through my photographs and the family’s words—from letters, an essay, a documentary and interviews—the book provides an intimate window into a world turned upside down, then righted to the new reality by the will and persistence of the four family members.

 The narrative begins with the untroubled days of early childhood.
 It then follows the Morgan-Ortons as they seek a diagnosis for their nine-year-old son and learn the worst of news—that it is Childhood Onset Schizophrenia (COS).
 Next is a period of adaptation.
 Shaken but determined, the family finds a new rhythm.
 The narrative concludes with the children in their twenties and the four Morgan-Ortons offering unvarnished reflections on their lives and concerns for the future.